 - Where a party has a statutory right to bring an action in Hong Kong courts, the courts may disregard the exclusive jurisdiction clause of the agreement.
-For example, a shareholder has a statutory duty to present an unfair prejudice petition in Hong Kong regardless of the exclusive jurisdiction clause in the shareholders' agreement. - Where the courts decide that they have very strong reasons to disregard the exclusive jurisdiction clause, which are outside of the parties' reasonable contemplation at the time of entering into the agreement.
+For example, a shareholder has a statutory duty to present an unfair prejudice petition in Hong Kong regardless of the exclusive jurisdiction clause in the shareholders' agreement (Joseph Ghossoub v Team Y&R Holdings Hong Kong Ltd [2017] HKEC 1532). - Where the courts decide that they have very strong reasons to disregard the exclusive jurisdiction clause, which are outside of the parties' reasonable contemplation at the time of entering into the agreement.